INSIGHT Defense Pro

 Specs: Max 90 minutes timed administration.

-- 30 minutes allotted for 90 Agree-Disagree survey style professional mindset attribute belief, value, interaction style, and expectation statements.
+- 30 minutes allotted for 90 Likert-style Agree-Disagree items – professional mindset attribute belief, value, interaction style, and expectation statements.

-- 60 minutes allotted for 37 engaging, legal setting scenario-based reasoning skill demonstration questions.
+- 60 minutes allotted for 37 engaging, military-setting scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):